csbobby/DTCN_IJCAI/README.md

   location = {Melbourne, Australia}}
 ```

-Please [concat us](social.media.prediction@gmail.com) if you have further questions or cooporations
+Please concat us (social.media.prediction@gmail.com) if you have further questions or cooporations